Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/Operationalizing Machine Learning/README.md

 ### Explanation

-In notebook section we first upload the python file(aml-pipelines-with-automated-machine-learning-step.py),once it is uploaded we create a cluster to execute the python file.After initializing the workspace, we create a new or use existing AutoML experiment followed by creating or attaching the existing cluster.Then we load the dataset(bankmarkerting_train.csv),once the dataset is loaded,the model is trained with different models and scaling methods,then the best model is retrived and deployed with Azure Container Instance and finally the model is consumed via the REST endpoint.Next step is to consume the model via endpoint.py and benchmarking is done via benchmark.sh files.Finally the pipeline is created,published and consumed.
+In notebook section we first upload the python file(aml-pipelines-with-automated-machine-learning-step.py),once it is uploaded we create a cluster to execute the python file.After initializing the workspace, we create a new or use existing AutoML experiment followed by creating or attaching the existing cluster.Then we load the dataset(bankmarkerting_train.csv),once the dataset is loaded,the model is trained with different models and scaling methods,then the best model is retrived and deployed with Azure Container Instance and finally the model is consumed via the REST endpoint.

 # Steps in Detail